 - What is Internal Communication?

 - 5 Reasons Why Internal Communication is Important in the Workplace

 What is Internal Communication?

-Simply put, internal communications is the function that facilitates all workplace communication .
-This applies to anything related to dialogue or information exchange from company email to the weekly quiz.
+Internal communication is the function that facilitates all workplace communication between employees with the organisation and each other.
+This applies to anything related to dialogue or information exchange.

 A broad term, it covers everything from high-level to peer-to-peer communication at work.
 This is why internal communication is pertinent to every organisation and every participant.

 Internal communication in its true form keeps employees connected and informed.
 It is not only the value of your internal communication tools that matter, but also how your strategy applies to your business needs.

 Why is Internal Communication Important?

 Internal communication keeps people informed, engaged and is essential to so many facets of work that ultimately will impact the bottom line.

 Not only do employees need the information to carry out their roles, it is also key in keeping them connected to the organisation and each other.
 When workers and organisations are aligned, it is most often a product of internal communication.
 However, if they aren't you'll get the opposite.